 Domains: Asset Classification and Control, Communications and Operations Management, Physical and Environmental Security, Information Security Incident Management.

-1. Information Services (IS) Responsibility—All IS employees who come into contact with sensitive (Gorgias) internal information are expected to familiarize themselves with this data classification policy and to consistently use these same ideas in their daily (Gorgias) business activities.
+1. Information Services (IS) Responsibility—All employees who come into contact with sensitive (Gorgias) internal information are expected to familiarize themselves with this data classification policy and to consistently use these same ideas in their daily (Gorgias) business activities.
 Sensitive information is either Confidential or Restricted information, and both are defined later in this document.
-Although this policy provides overall guidance, to achieve consistent information protection, IS employees are expected to apply and extend these concepts to fit the needs of day-to-day operations.
-This document provides a conceptual model for IS for classifying information based on its sensitivity, and an overview of the required approaches to protect information based on these same sensitivity classifications.
+Although this policy provides overall guidance, to achieve consistent information protection, employees are expected to apply and extend these concepts to fit the needs of day-to-day operations.
+This document provides a conceptual model for classifying information based on its sensitivity, and an overview of the required approaches to protect information based on these same sensitivity classifications.

-2. Addresses Major Risks - The IS data classification system, as defined in this document, is based on the concept of need to know.
+2. Addresses Major Risks - The data classification system, as defined in this document, is based on the concept of need to know.
 This term means that information is not disclosed to any person who does not have a legitimate and demonstrable business need to receive the information.
 This concept, when combined with the policies defined in this document, will protect (Gorgias) information from unauthorized disclosure, use, modification, and deletion.

 1. Access Control

 1.1 Need to Know—Each of the policy requirements set forth in this document are based on the concept of need to know.
-If an IS employee is unclear how the requirements set forth in this policy should be applied to any particular circumstance, he or she must conservatively apply the need to know concept.
+If an employee is unclear how the requirements set forth in this policy should be applied to any particular circumstance, he or she must conservatively apply the need to know concept.
 That is to say that information must be disclosed only to those people who have a legitimate business need for the information.